Clean Language: Core Skills

-Join us for an exciting 6-day journey where you'll start from scratch and learn how to uncover the metaphors and patterns that are beneath the surface.
-Find out how to develop a person's metaphor landscape and to encourage the conditions needed for deep and lasting change.
+Join us for 6 in-person days or 12 webinars where you’ll start from scratch and learn how to uncover the metaphors and patterns that are beneath the surface.
+Find out how to develop a person’s metaphor landscape and to encourage the conditions needed for deep and lasting change.

 - Coaches, counsellors, psychotherapists and psychologists